+Purchase a 10-pack of sessions and receive the 11th session for free.
 First-time appointments take an hour and subsequent neurofeedback sessions are 45 minutes.

 All of our neurofeedback trainers in NYC are Certified NeurOptimal® Neurofeedback Trainers with masters degrees and many years of experience in the field of health and wellness.
 Our neurofeedback trainer team >

-After a total of 12 neurofeedback sessions at the NYC training center, I am seeing a variety of positive benefits including falling asleep faster, decreased sensitivity to triggers, and a quicker recovery from bouts of anxiety.
+After a total of 12 neurofeedback sessions at the NYC office, I am seeing a variety of positive benefits including falling asleep faster, decreased sensitivity to triggers, and a quicker recovery from bouts of anxiety.
 In general, I feel more stable and "myself" which translates to the ability to be more present with my wife and son.
 Neurofeedback training has been a key tool for me in my journey with performance anxiety, and I look forward to each session.
 I can't wait to see where I'm at once I hit the 20 session mark.

-– Elias, NYC
+– Elias, NYC Google Review

-I have done neurofeedback consistently at the NYC Center for about 10 months and it's been a life-changing experience.
+I have done neurofeedback consistently at the NYC Neurofeedback Training Center for about 10 months and it's been a life-changing experience.
 In the beginning, I went once per week and noticed slight shifts for each time.
 After about 15 times I went twice per month.
 Now I feel more at ease, not as worried or anxious and I am more focused at work.
 I'd highly recommend it.

-– Sarah, NYC office
+– Sarah, NYC

 Neurofeedback is a form of brain training that was developed out of the discoveries of biofeedback.
 Neuroscientists discovered that measuring and tracking the brain’s electrical activity, or brainwaves, was not only meaningful but could be used as a form of feedback to help correct or optimize the brain’s performance.